 2) Gene pool (studbook) – acting as hosts to animals from other collections to assist in their breeding initiatives, designed to maintain or increase numbers of rare and endangered species.

 3) Sponsorship – donations made by the Park in support of initiatives by other conservation organisations.

-4) Practical Support – the loan or provision of Beale Park resources – either manpower or equipment in support of conservation initiatives.
+4) Practical Support – the loan or provision of Beale Wildlife Park resources, either manpower or equipment, in support of conservation initiatives.

 Beale Park’s Animal Team, as well as managing the various projects described, also works closely with other external bodies in support of their initiatives, making donations to various organisations such as the Royal Society for the Protection of Birds (RSPB), the Pink Pigeon Project in Mauritius and the Mountain Peacock Pheasant Project in Malaysia.

 The Park is now closed for the winter.
 Please keep an eye on our website news section and via our social media sites for updates on the animals.